ignacya/FlySearch/README.md

 `.env` file.

-## Entrypoint
+## Running FlySearch

-We recommend using the `drone.sh` script to run the benchmark.
-It is a Bash script that calls the `drone.py` script which performs the entire evaluation.
+### Examples

+We present examples on how to run FlySearch benchmark in the `examples` directory.

+- `mimic.sh` contains 3 examples of how to run different models on FS-1, FS-Anomaly-1 and FS-2.
+- `create_new.sh` contains 3 examples of how to sample new scenarios from distribution of scenarios used in FS-1, FS-Anomaly-1 and FS-2.
+If you just want to test a model on our benchmark, we recommend using `mimic.sh`.

+### Direct `drone.py` script usage

+`drone.py` script is the entrypoint to run the benchmark.
 It has several configurable parameters, such as:

 * `scenario_type` -- either `forest_random`, `city_random` or `mimic`.
 The first two mean that scenarios will be randomly generated, while the last means that scenario configurations will be copied (mimicked) from a known, existing run.
 * `mimic_run_path` -- use only if `scenario_type` is set to `mimic`.
 This is the path to the directory where the run to be mimicked is stored.
 * `mimic_run_cls_names` -- for normal use should be set to `*` (as is)
 * `model` -- the model to be used.
-GPT-4o will call OpenAI's API, while prefixing model name with `anthropic-` will assume that Anthropic's library needs to be used.
-If `gemini` is present in models name, we assume it's an appropriate Gemini model.
-To use Sonnet, use `anthropic-claude-3-5-sonnet-20241022`.
-If model is not recognized, the script assumes that it's a VLLM model.
+See  `models` subsection for more details.
 * `log_directory` -- name of the directory (relative to this script) where you wish to keep logs from runs.
 We recommend to keep it called `all_logs`
 * `run_name` -- all trajectories will be saved in `log_directory/run_name`.
 * `dummy_first` -- for normal use, should be set to `true`.
 Controls whether we discard first trajectory for the simulation environment to "warm up" (in case it misses assets and so on).
 Note that mimic runs assume this behaviour and duplicate the first trajectory config to compensate for that.